gmb2012/alm/AgileManagement-English.md

 ![original](images/010117pow_cliffhanger.png)

-^ THe foundation of collaboration
+^ The foundation of collaboration
-I hire people I trust
+I hire people I trust.
+If you do not trust people you should not hire people.
 Without trust collaboration is not possible handover => cooperation => collaboration
 Bulding trust => find similarities => canon example